Preconception Planning for a pregnancy

 Vitamins and minerals

 Even before you start trying to get pregnant, try to eat a balanced, whole food diet with a range of fresh fruits, vegetables, healthy carbohydrates and adequate fats and proteins.
-If you are doing this already, you probably don’t need a complete pregnancy multivitamin as you are already likely getting what you need from your diet.
-It is important however for all women planning a pregnancy to supplement their diet with FOLATE and IODINE- ideally for 3 months before conception and for the first 12 weeks of pregnancy.
+If you are doing this already, you probably do not need a complete pregnancy multivitamin, as you are likely getting what you need from your diet.